How Ontario legislation passes

 Moving on with life

-My former MPP Constituency Office in Meadowvale closed in late June.
+My former MPP Constituency Office in Meadowvale closed in late June of 2018.
 We have returned the keys to our landlord.
 The Legislature has taken back its property.
-If you are looking at this site to reach the new Member of Provincial Parliament for Mississauga-Streetsville, the Constituency Office address and telephone number remain unchanged.
+If you are looking at this site to reach the new Member of Provincial Parliament for Mississauga-Streetsville, the Constituency Office address and telephone number may have changed.

 My former staff and I have, for the past 15 years, enjoyed the privilege and responsibility of serving our neighbours in Lisgar, Meadowvale and Streetsville.
 Life continues.
 We thank the many friends we made during our years of service for their contributions to making our northwest corner of Mississauga a better and stronger community.